 Kansas City Journal.
 A strange psychological element in many human beings finds a strong fas-cination in the horrible and the grotesque.
-Let a man or woman he on trial for murder with all the elements of gory accessories, hinting at side-lights of scandals and unholy intimawith red stained daggers and y garments and the courtroom be crowded with morbid spectabloody will be tors craning their necks lest one sfli-gle horrible detail escape them.
-But let the case be one in which one friend-less laborer kills another with pickax and nobody cares.
+Let a man or woman be on trial for murder with all the elements tesque. of gory accessories, hinting at side-lights of scandals and unholy intimacies, with red stained daggers and bloody garments and the courtroom will be crowded with morbid spectators craning their necks lest one single horrible detail escape them.
+Bu But iet the case be one in which one friend-less laborer kills another with pickax and nobody cares.
 In the first in-stance the prisoner becomes a hero or a heroine and flowers and maudlin sentiment follow.
 Somebody starts a movement to secure a respite from the governor and in nine times out of ten the ends of justice are defeated.

-BILLION-DOLLAR SESSIONS.
+BILLION DOLLAR SESSIONS.

 Hartford Courant.
-Once there was a Congress that was

-bitterly railed at on the stump by the speilbinders of the "outs" as a billion. dollar Congress.
-A contemporary points out that this present session seems to have come within \$100,000.-000 or so of being a billion-dollar ses. sion.
+Once there was a Congress that was bitterly railed at on the stump by the spelibinders of the "outs" as a billion-dollar Congress.
+A contemporary points out that this present session seems to have come within \$100,000,-000 or so of being a billion-dollar session.
 If we go on expanding and mul-tiplying, creating new departments, bureaus and commissions, loading the proper work of the states upon the general government, digging through isthmuses, etc., the arrival of the billion-dollar session is merely a question of time.
 THE KAISER'S FOURTH.
 New York World.

-When the Kalser presented to the United States the graven image of his illustrious ancestor.
-Frederick the Great, it was received with proper cer-emony.
-Now that his heir's princess has delicately timed the birthday of his own living image in a grandson for the Fourth of Luby he can red secured the Fourth of July, he can rest assured that the day will be celebrated in this country as long as the Hohenzollern dynasty lasts.
-Such courtesies cement the good relations between nations. pean royalty has too long neglected them.
+When the Kaiser presented to the United States the graven image of his illustrious ancestor, Frederick the Great, it was received with proper cer.
+Now that his heir's princess emony. has delicately timed the birthday of his own living image in a grandson for the Fourth of July, he can rest assured that the day will be celebrated in this country as long as the Hohenzollern dynasty lasts.
+Such courtesies cement the good relations between nations.
+European royalty has too long neglected them.
 Boston Transcript.